-Trump, lagging in polls, pressures Justice Department to target Democrats and criticizes Barr
+Trump, lagging in polls, pressures Justice Dept. to target Democrats and criticizes Barr

 “We’re doing it as fast as we can,” Pompeo said.
 “I certainly, I certainly think there’ll be more to see before the election.”

-Trump continued to rehash the Clinton email issue Friday, telling Limbaugh that Clinton had deleted emails and “she should be in jail for that.”
+TTrump continued to rehash the Clinton email issue Friday, telling Limbaugh that Clinton had deleted emails and “she should be in jail for that.”

 On Thursday, he called for Obama and Biden to be indicted and lumped several adversaries and conspiracy theories together in a string of complaints on Twitter.